 If your pool is free-form, you can multiply the length, width, average depth and 0.85 to find its water volume.

-Please note that results will be expressed in m3.
+Note that the results will be expressed in m3.

 What impact can the volume of water in your pool have?

-The volume of water in your pool can have an impact on consumption, legislation and installation.
+The volume of water contained in your swimming pool can have impacts on consumption, legislation and also installation.

 Consumption

-The volume of water in your pool will have an impact on consumption.
-Operating costs depend not only on power, but also on the quantity of products used, and on heating.
+The volume of water in your pool will have an impact on consumption .
+Operating costs depend on the power, but also on the quantity of products used, as well as heating.

-The price per m3 of water varies according to supplier and region.
-However, the water in your pool is partially renewed, so there’s no need to change the entire pool.
+Please note that the price of m3 of water varies depending on the supplier and the region.
+However, the water in your swimming pool needs to be partially renewed, so there is no total change of the pool water.

-To prevent water loss and save water, clean your pool filter regularly.
+To avoid losses and save water, you can clean the pool filter regularly.
 Another option is to use a tarpaulin to prevent evaporation.

 Legislation

-Pool owners must carry out a number of checks and balances, in particular to ensure that the pool has efficient filtration and that the water is renewed (30 L per bather per day).
-Compliance with health standards includes feeding, treating, filtering, disinfecting and adapting the duration of the water cycle to the volume and use of the pool.
+The owner of a swimming pool must carry out control actions, in particular by ensuring that it has efficient filtration and that its water is renewed (30 L per swimmer per day).
+Compliance with health standards includes in particular the operations of supply, treatment, filtration, disinfection, adaptation of the duration of the water cycle according to the volume and use of the swimming pool.

-Installing a pool with a large volume of water will be more expensive than a smaller pool.
-But it seems obvious 😉
+Installing a pool with a large volume of water will be more expensive than a small pool.
+But that seems obvious 😉